raatiniemi/google-analytics-simplified/readme.md

 # Google Analytics simplified

-Google Analytics simplified is a simple WordPress plugin for adding Google Analytics tracking to a WordPress installation.
+Google analytics simplified is a simple WordPress plugin for adding Google Analytics tracking to a WordPress based site.

 ## System requirements

-The plugin requires that you're running PHP 5.3 or newer.
+* PHP +5.3.
+* WordPress +3.1.